 • Enhance the ability of healthcare workers to provide youth-friendly health services

-• Collaborate with healthcare workers to increase youth awareness of and access to services offered
+• Work with healthcare counterparts to increase awareness and access to services for Guyanese youth

 In implementing the Health project, Adolescent Health Promoters will likely collaborate with staff from a variety of agencies and organizations over the course of their service.
 These may include: